indigo-astronomy/indigo_imager/ain_users_guide/ain_users_guide.md

 There the current temperature will be shown if the focuser has a temperature sensor. if **Auto compensation** is checked the focus will be automatically corrected with the temperature change if the compensation factor is set in the **Misc** tab.This value must be determined by the user as it is setup dependent.

 ### Statistics tab
-Here the essential focusing statistics will be displayed when manual or automatic focusing is started.
-It is dependent on the focus estimator being used.

 ![](images/focus_statistics.png)

+Essential focusing statistics along with a graphical representation will be displayed during manual or automatic focusing.
+The information displayed depends on the on the focus estimator being used.
+For "Peak/HFD" estimator, half flux diameter (HFD) or full width half maximum (FWHM) will be displayed on the graph (configured with  **Settings -> Peak/HFD Focuser Graph**).
+For "RMS Contrast", the contrast will be shown.

 ### Settings tab
 ![](images/focus_settings.png)